Everest Base Camp, Cho La Pass

 The wind was strong.
 The views were intense.
 My emotions overwhelmed me, and I had never in my life seen such beauty.
 Nothing before could compare to this trip.

 A trek in the mountains turned into a much more profound experience.
-I continuously feel a tug to go back if not to experience the beauty firsthand again.
+I continuously feel a tug to go back, if not to experience the beauty firsthand again.

 Katherine Morgan | USA | Duke Nepal

-Photo by Mari Partyka on Unsplash
+Photo: Mari Partyka on Unsplash